AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 >>
 >> -- [Alex Russell](https://infrequently.org/2016/05/not-the-post-i-wanted-to-be-writing/)

-One of the core principles of the Web is Urls and Progressive Web Apps since their inception in 2011 have given developers the *choice* of hiding them.
+One of the core principles of the Web is URLs and Progressive Web Apps since their inception in 2011 have given developers the *choice* of hiding them.
 This prevents user's from easily sharing deep links into web apps.

-In the web developer community's collective drive to be more App Like and compete with native apps we may lose or weaken some of the web's strongest features and we need to consider carefully before we throw away urls or the entire browser chrome in an effort to look like and behave like the cool kids of native.
+In the web developer community's collective drive to be more App Like and compete with native apps we may lose or weaken some of the web's strongest features and we need to consider carefully before we throw away URLs or the entire browser chrome in an effort to look like and behave like the cool kids of native.

-It's now very easy to shoot oneself in the foot with a web app by preventing the user from finding the url to share your content.
-User's expect a web site to have a url which will work from anywhere but they expect a native app to _not_ have one.
+It's now very easy to shoot oneself in the foot with a web app by preventing the user from finding the URL to share your content.
+Users expect a web site to have a URL which will work from anywhere but they expect a native app to _not_ have one.
 By not differentiating ourselves from native apps enough they won't try to share our content.

 Perhaps this sacrifice is too great if you are relying on word of mouth/tweet to get yourself known.

 I've seen it asked repeatedly should we build an App Store for Web Apps, and I think that is missing one of the key aspects of the web.
-The ability to share content with a url and make content available via search engines and social media.
+The ability to share content with a URL and make content available via search engines and social media.

-Recently Google unveiled Android Instant Apps which are trying to emulate the behaviour of the web native Android by linking native apps to web urls.
-Such an endeavour shows us that urls are on the right track and we shouldn't be so fast throw them away.
-If many native developers take advantage of this then perhaps the user interactions to reveal a sharing url on mobile may come out of the native sector as they strive to make their own content sharable via urls.
+Recently Google unveiled Android Instant Apps which are trying to emulate the behaviour of the web native Android by linking native apps to web URLs.
+Such an endeavour shows us that URLs are on the right track and we shouldn't be so fast throw them away.
+If many native developers take advantage of this then perhaps the user interactions to reveal a sharing url on mobile may come out of the native sector as they strive to make their own content sharable via URLs.

 ## tl;dr